chadrem/totem_activerecord/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Totem project's Gemfile:

     gem 'totem_activerecord'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install totem_activerecord

 ## Setup